Our Team

 Therapist

-Rebekah Pharr, LMFT
+Rebekah Wilson, LMFT

 Rebekah joined MCFT in April of 2022 after previously counseling at Lipscomb University and being in private practice.
 She is a native of Williamson County and attended Lipscomb Academy, earned a BS from MTSU, and MMFT from TNU.
 Rebekah enjoys working with couples and families dealing with co-parenting issues, as well as teens and adolescents.
 She uses different approaches to counseling but focuses on attachment and experiential techniques.
 Rebekah has 4 children.
 In her free time, she enjoys traveling, hiking, camping, kayaking, reading, and spending time with her family.
 She practices in the Cool Springs office.